kudobuilder/kudo/keps/20200225-reading-parameter-values-from-a-file.md

 - Make it possible for a user to pass any other command line flags through the file.
 - Provide any templating or other pre-processing capabilities for the parameter value file.
+ - Providing any new way of storage on the back-end.
+This is strictly a way of passing parameters to the CLI.
 ## Proposal

 The idea is to introduce a new command-line flag: `--parameter-file`, in every place that